What does it do?

 This program is meant to be run once you have mastered your audio but before you send it off for publication.
 It is not meant to be used in place of an actual engineer.
 As it’s name implies, this program is meant to give you a “second opinion” about the state of your audio files.

-- Does each file peak at or below -3.0dB?
+- Does each file peak at or below a specified value (-3.0dB by default)?

-- Does each file have between 3 and 5 seconds of silence (-60.0dB or less) at the tail?
+- Do all files have an acceptable length (between 3 and 5 seconds by default) of silence (-60.0dB or less by default) at the tail?

 - Does the retail sample have a length of 5 minutes or less?